William & Mary Tribe women's soccer

-The William & Mary Tribe women's soccer team represents the College of William & Mary in NCAA Division I college soccer.
-The team belongs to the Colonial Athletic Association and plays home games at Albert-Daly Field.
+The William & Mary Tribe women's soccer team represents the College of William & Mary in NCAA Division I. The team belongs to the Colonial Athletic Association and plays home games at Albert-Daly Field.
 The Tribe are currently led by Julie Cunningham Shackford, who has coached since 2018.

 Through the 2016 season, the Tribe recorded 36 consecutive winning seasons (in 2017, the streak was broken when the team finished 8–10–2).
 This is the second longest streak in NCAA history behind only North Carolina.
 They also hold two NCAA single season records, both of which occurred in 2005: Most ties (9) and most overtime games (11).
 Their 25 all-time NCAA tournament appearances rank fourth behind only perennial powers North Carolina (33 appearances), Connecticut (29), and Virginia (27).